osiegmar/logback-gelf/README.md

 * **poolSize**: Number of concurrent tcp connections (minimum 1).
 Default: 2.
 * **poolMaxWaitTime**: Maximum amount of time (in milliseconds) to wait for a connection to become available from the pool.
 A value of -1 disables the timeout.
 Default: 5,000 milliseconds.
+* **poolMaxIdleTime**: Maximum amount of time (in seconds) that a pooled connection can be idle before it is considered 'stale' and will not be reused.
+A value of -1 disables the max idle time feature.
+Default: -1 (disabled).

 `de.siegmar.logbackgelf.GelfTcpTlsAppender`